-There were no changes to the carrying amount of the Company's goodwill during the years ended December 31, 2020 and 2019.
+During 2021, the Company recorded goodwill totaling \$7.6 million and other intangible assets totaling \$14.1 million in connection with the acquisitions of the Lincoln Agency and Pulley-White.
+There were no changes to the carrying amount of the Company's goodwill during the year ended December 31, 2020.